-§12-570 Malpractice settlement or award reporting; civil penalty; definition
+§12-570.
+Malpractice settlement or award reporting; civil penalty

-A. If a medical malpractice action or an action brought under section 46-455 against a nursing care institution is settled or a court enters a monetary judgment:

-- 1. The professional liability insurers shall provide the defendant's health profession regulatory board with all information required to be filed with the national practitioner data bank pursuant to Public Law 99-660.
+- A. If a medical malpractice action or an action brought under section 46-455 against a nursing care institution is settled or a court enters a monetary judgment: - The professional liability insurers shall provide the defendant's health profession regulatory board with all information required to be filed with the national practitioner data bank pursuant to Public Law 99-660.
 In the case of an action brought under section 46-455 against a nursing care institution, the information shall be provided to the department of health services. - 2.
 The plaintiff's attorney shall provide the defendant's health profession regulatory board, or, in the case of an action brought against a nursing care institution, the department of health services, with the notice described in subsection B of this section, a copy of the complaint and a copy of either the agreed terms of settlement or the judgment.
-The attorney shall provide this notice and these documents within thirty days after a settlement is reached or a judgment is entered - B. The notice required by subsection A of this section shall contain the following information: - 1.
-The name and address of each defendant. - 2.
+The attorney shall provide this notice and these documents within thirty days after a settlement is reached or a judgment is entered. - B. The notice required by subsection A of this section shall contain the following information:

+- 1. The name and address of each defendant. - 2.
 The name, date of birth and address of each plaintiff. - 3.
 The date and location of the occurrence which created the claim. - 4.
 A statement specifying the nature of the occurrence resulting in the malpractice action. - 5.
-A copy of all expert witness depositions, a transcript of all expert witness court testimony or a written evaluation of the case by an expert witness.

-C. The notice required by subsection A of this section is not discoverable and not admissible as evidence.

-- D. An attorney who does not supply the information required by subsections A and B of this section within thirty days after the notice of settlement or judgment is due under subsection A of this section is subject to a civil penalty of five hundred dollars. - E. A confidentiality clause in a settlement agreement does not apply to the reporting requirements of this section. - F. For the purposes of this section, "health profession regulatory board" has the same meaning prescribed in section 32-3201.
+A copy of all expert witness depositions, a transcript of all expert witness court testimony or a written evaluation of the case by an expert witness. - C. The notice required by subsection A of this section is not discoverable and not admissible as evidence. - D. An attorney who does not supply the information required by subsections A and B of this section within thirty days after the notice of settlement or judgment is due under subsection A of this section is subject to a civil penalty of five hundred dollars. - E. A confidentiality clause in a settlement agreement does not apply to the reporting requirements of this section. - F. For the purposes of this section, "health profession regulatory board" has the same meaning prescribed in section 32-3201.

-§12-571 Qualified immunity; health professionals; nonprofit clinics; previously owned prescription eyeglasses
+§12-571.
+Qualified immunity; health professionals; nonprofit clinics; previously owned prescription eyeglasses

-A. A health professional as defined in section 32-3201 or a health professional who meets the requirements of section 32-3217 and who provides medical, optometric or dental treatment, care or screening within the scope of the health professional's certificate or license at a nonprofit clinic where neither the professional nor the nonprofit clinic receives compensation for any treatment, care or screening provided at the nonprofit clinic is not liable in a medical malpractice action, unless the health professional was grossly negligent.
-For the purposes of this subsection, "nonprofit clinic" includes a clinic, an office, a homeless or other shelter, a health or screening fair or any other setting where treatment, care or screening is provided at no cost to the patient.
-B. A health professional who, within the professional's scope of practice, provides previously owned prescription eyeglasses free of charge through a charitable, nonprofit or fraternal organization is not liable for an injury to the recipient if the recipient or the recipient's parent or legal guardian has signed a medical malpractice release form and the injury is not a direct result of the health professional's intentional misconduct or gross negligence.
-For the purposes of this subsection, "medical malpractice release form" means a document that the recipient or the recipient's parent or legal guardian signs before the recipient receives eyeglasses pursuant to this subsection to acknowledge that the eyeglasses were not made specifically for the recipient and to accept full responsibility for the recipient's eye safety.
+- A. A health professional, as defined in section 32-3201, who provides medical or dental treatment within the scope of the health professional's certificate or license at a nonprofit clinic where neither the professional nor the clinic receives compensation for any treatment provided at the clinic is not liable in a medical malpractice action, unless such health professional was grossly negligent. - B. A health professional who, within the professional's scope of practice, provides previously owned prescription eyeglasses free of charge through a charitable, nonprofit or fraternal organization is not liable for an injury to the recipient if the recipient or the recipient's parent or legal guardian has signed a medical malpractice release form and the injury is not a direct result of the health professional's intentional misconduct or gross negligence.
+For purposes of this subsection, "medical malpractice release form" means a document that the recipient or the recipient's parent or legal guardian signs before the recipient receives eyeglasses pursuant to this subsection to acknowledge that the eyeglasses were not made specifically for the recipient and to accept full responsibility for the recipient's eye safety.

-Arizona Revised Statutes Title 12, Courts and Civil Proceedings Chapter 13
+From A.R.S.
+Title 12.
+Courts and Civil Proceedings Chapter 13.
+Evidence